 - 1. A comprehensive multi-use trail system that is linked to major civic facilities, educational institutions, employment areas, waterbodies and tourist attractions will be developed, utilizing the development approval process with a view to developing these linkages for passive and active recreational uses as appropriate. - 2.
-Maintain an updated inventory and geographic database of municipal parks and open space properties (including their classification and listing of leisure assets) and establish a protocol for updating the database. - 2.
-A park classification system to address the range of Parks and Open Space types and characteristics will be established to guide park acquisition, development, and management.
-The park classification system will have regard to natural beauty, environmental functions, and recreational value. - 3.
-Barrier free access to City-owned parks will be incorporated into the parks upgrading program. - 4.
+Maintain an updated inventory and geographic database of municipal parks and open space properties (including their classification and listing of leisure assets) and establish a protocol for updating the database.

+- 3. Barrier free access to City-owned parks will be incorporated into the parks upgrading program. - 4.
 Further delineate natural environment areas in need of municipal protection along with appropriate strategies for conservation and acquisition.

-7.23.2 Parks and Open Space - Private Ownership
+7.3.2 Parks and Open Space - Private Ownership